Save Hemp Beverages

 April 1, 2026

-It’s easy to assume that because Minnesota has built a legal, regulated hemp market, these products are protected here.
+It's easy to assume that because Minnesota has built a legal, regulated hemp market, these products are protected here.
 They are not.
-A federal ban would override the progress Minnesota has made and eliminate access to hemp-derived THC beverages across the country, including right here at home.
+A federal ban overrides everything the state has built.

 WHAT HAPPENS IF CONGRESS DOESN'T ACT?